Peach State Classic

 Overview:

 Generally, do what you do, as long as you do it well, and I'll be happy.
 I prefer big-picture impact framing where you do the comparative work for me.
 In general, I will tend to default to such analysis, because I want you to do the thinking in the round, not me.
-My better teams in the past read a great deal of ontology-based Ks (cap, Heidegger, etc), and they often make some level of sense to me, but I'm far from steeped in the literature.
+My better policy teams in the past where I was Head Coach read a great deal of ontology-based Ks (cap, Heidegger, etc), and they often make some level of sense to me, but I'm far from steeped in the literature.
 I'm happy to evaluate most of the normal disads & cps, but the three general classes of arguments that I usually find less persuasive are identity-based strategies that eschew the topic, politics disads, and to a lesser degree, performance-based arguments.
 But if any of those are your thing, I would in general prefer you do your thing well than try and do something else that you just aren't comfortable with.
 I'll go with the quality argument, even if it isn't my personal favorite.
 I'm not a fan of over-reliance on embedded clash, especially in overviews.
 I'd rather you put it on the line-by-line.
 I'm more likely to get it down on my flow and know how to apply it that way, and that's the type of debating I'll reward with higher speaks.
 Please be sure to be clear on your tags, cites, and theory/analytic blocks.
 Hard numbering/”And’s” are appreciated, and if you need to, go a little slower on those tags, cites, and theory/analytic blocks to be sure they are clear, distinct, and I get them.
 Again, effort to do so will be rewarded with higher speaks.

 Topicality:

 I generally think affs should have to defend the topic, and actually have some sort of plan text / identifiable statement of advocacy.
 There are very few "rules" of debate, thus allowing tons of leeway for debaters to choose arguments.
-But debating the topic is usually a pretty good idea in my mind, as most issues, even those relating to the practices and nature of our activity, can usually still be discussed in the context of the topic.
+But debating the topic is usually a pretty good idea in my mind, as most issues, even those relating to the practices and nature of our activity and inclusion therein, can usually still be discussed in the context of the topic.
 I rather strongly default to competing interpretations.
 I like to see T debates come down to specific abuse stories, how expanding or contracting limits functionally impacts competitive equity, and exactly what types of ground/args are lost/gained by competing interps (case lists are good for this in front of me).
 I usually buy the most important impact to T as fairness.
 T is an a priori issue for me, and K-ing T is a less than ideal strategy with me as your judge.

 Theory: